webpro-nl/knip/README.md

 ### Entry Files

-Knip looks for entry files at the default locations above, but also in other places:
+Knip looks for entry files at those default locations, but also in other places:

 - The `main`, `bin` and `exports` fields of `package.json`.
-- [Plugins][2] such as for Next.js, Remix, Gatsby or Svelte define entry files so you don't have to.
+- [Plugins][2] such as for Next.js, Remix, Gatsby or Svelte add entry files.
-- The `scripts` in package.json may also provide entry files that Knip can use.
+- The `scripts` in package.json or other scripts may provide entry files.
 - Knip does this for each [workspace][1] it finds.

 In other words, Knip looks in many places and you may not need much configuration.
 In a perfectly boring world where everything is according to defaults you don't even need a `knip.json` file.

 Larger projects tend to have more things customized, and therefore probably get more out of Knip with a configuration file.
-Let's say you are using `.ts` files excusively and have all source files only in the `src` directory:
+Let's say you are using `.ts` files exclusively and have all source files only in the `src` directory:

 ```json
 {